 Feeding each other

 Originally, this was a symbol of commitment, showing love and affection which was a romantic gesture to be enjoyed by everyone at the reception.
-In recent years, smashing the cake in each others face has become a new way of feeding each other.
+In recent years, smashing the cake in each other’s faces has become a new way of feeding each other.
 There is really no reason for this, other than to share some laughs with your partner and guests and get some epic photos!

 White Wedding Cake

-Check out some of the gorgeous, creative and delicious cakes we have shot over the years.
-If you are looking for a photographer to capture your special day Contact me today and let’s chat!
+Check out some of the gorgeous, creative, and delicious cakes we have shot over the years.
+If you are looking for a photographer to capture your special day and your wedding cake traditions Contact me today and let’s chat!